HiltonTod/HiltonTod.github.io/_posts/words/2023-05-16-about-tech-writing.md

 ## How does technical writing differ from the documentation work done by engineers?

+Documentation created by a technical writer includes the benefits of their experience and knowledge as professional communicators.

+An engineer's primary focus is to create an application, program, or the like.
+Whereas, a technical writer's focus is to help people understand complex ideas and technology.
+They're different jobs and while crossover happens, the success of doing so is mixed.

+When an engineering team has support from technical writers they play an integral role in the documentation process by sharing their domain knowledge, reviewing the docs for accuracy, and sometimes creating initial rough drafts.

+When the engineering team is responsible for the technical documentation, in addition to their development responsibilities, it can create opposing priorities and time constraints that reduce the effectiveness, efficiency, and quality of both the product and the documentation.

 ## How does engineering differ from technical writing?

 <!-- https://www.facebook.com/groups/926549627483994/?post_id=1212004558938498 -->